-This property is has been identified as within an Administrative Boundary that represent certain areas in California where specific oil and gas operators hold rights to explore for oil and gas minerals or is near an oil or gas well.
+Using local guidelines, this property is within a methane, solid waste and/or is near an oil or gas well.
+Elevated levels of methane gas in enclosed, unventilated locations expose buildings and occupants to explosive combustion and fire risks.
+Sources of methane gas include solid waste landfills, oil and gas wells, and contaminated soils.
 As a result, the property may be subject to developmental restrictions and/or may be impacted by methane gas, environmental contaminants, noxious odors, offensive sights, excessive noise or any other potential nuisance associated with oil and/or gas operations.

-For more information on mitigation standards check with your local agency City or County.
+For more Information on mitigation standards check with your local agency.
+Also see: